 Analyzing the data behind what’s working well for other bloggers can also help you pinpoint your own content shortcomings, gather insightful ideas to test or determine the best way to start a blog of your own.
 Moreover, regardless of the industry you’re in, these blogging statistics will help you improve your content strategy moving forward.

 So, is blogging overrated?
 Is it really the secret sauce to driving traffic that many claim it to be?
-Whatever the answer, one thing is certain.
-Many successful businesses and bloggers are investing a lot of resources into blogging.
+While my answer is a bit biased, having built multiple businesses powered by blogging stats & strong results like these, one thing is certain.
+Many other successful businesses and bloggers are investing a lot of resources into blogging.
 But, I’m getting ahead of myself.

-To prove (or disprove) the value of blogging, let’s quickly look at these 40 key blogging statistics that’ll shed a clear light on the state of blogging in 2020.
+To prove (or disprove) the value of blogging, let’s quickly look at these 45 blogging statistics & facts that’ll shed a clear light on the state of blogging in 2022.